 - It can prevent you from buying a handgun or hunting rifle.

-Get Prompt, Aggressive Legal Help for Any Family Violence Charge
+Get an Experienced Houston Assault Lawyer for Any Family Violence Charge

 Our founding lawyer can help you understand the difference between a misdemeanor or felony assault charge, and the potential consequences of a guilty plea or conviction.
 It is important that an accused understand the damage that an affirmative finding of family violence can have on his future.
 With an experienced and zealous defense, we may be able to get the charged reduced or dropped.